Make A Splash With These Water Features.

 Wall Water Features

 Courtyard homes are becoming more popular across Australia due to land costs, but adding an attractive water feature is still possible if you’re limited with space.
-The one pictured above is a decorative wall feature, with the water spilling into a pond with plants.
+The one pictured above is a decorative wall feature, with a pond and plants.

-Not only an attractive feature to look out at from the lounge room, you’ll appreciate the calming effect the water splashing into the pond has.
+Not only an attractive feature to look at from the lounge room, you’ll appreciate the calming effect the splashing noise into the pond has.

 Garden Water Features

 Big garden, large home?
-Why not make a really big impression to an entrance with a water statue.
-Custom designed water features like these sit in a base filled with water.
+Why not make a really big impression to an entrance with a statue.
+Custom designed statues like these sit in a base.

-When turned on the water trickles down the water feature creating a soothing sound of water flowing.
+When turned on the water trickles down the feature creating a soothing sound.
 Features like these make a statement and a focal point to a garden.
-For those that don’t have thousands to spend on something quite so elaborate, garden nurseries or hardware stores generally stock a wide range of garden statues that can be connected to pumps to create a decorative water feature.
+For those that don’t have thousands to spend on something quite so elaborate, garden nurseries or hardware stores generally stock a wide range of garden statues that can be connected to pumps to create a decorative feature.

-Whatever your budget, space or style of garden, there are plenty of options available if you’d like to make water features a feature in your garden.
+Whatever your budget, space or style of garden, there are plenty of options available if you’d like to make water features a statement in your garden.

 If starting from scratch, and employing landscapers to do the work for you, they can lay power cable for the pump in trenches, along with pipes for the water.

-If you are considering further landscaping of an existing garden, discuss economical options of getting power and water to where your water feature is desired.
+If you’re considering further landscaping of an existing garden, discuss economical options of getting power and water to where your feature is going to be located.

 Garden lighting is another aspect you might like to think about at the same time.
-Adding lights and even colour to water features means you can enjoy them for longer and add another dimension to how they look.
+Adding lights and even colour means you can enjoy them for longer and add another dimension to how they look.

 For even more inspiration, take a look at other water features available, Visual Landscape Gardening have installed that’ll transform your garden.